 If this quarantine has thought me anything, it is that the two of us quarrel like an old couple.
 Where, in reality, I look like an insane lady trying her best to keep it together, while the dog just stares blankly and then turns his back to me.

 And yet somehow in that exact moment, I couldn’t care less about the current situation in the world.
-Those two words brought me back (and may I say against my will) to my childhood.
+Those two words brought me back to my childhood.

 Proving Oneself Worthy of the Mountain